In this guide, we will explore the strxfrm function in C/C++ along with its syntax and sample illustrations.

 The string is what has to be changed.

-It is the most characters that can be copied into str1.
+It represents the maximum number of characters that can be copied into the variable str1.

 Value Returned: